Utah Deaf History and Culture

 Arthur Valdez, 1968.
 Source: The UAD Bulletin, Spring 1968

-The First Deaf Ski Convention was a significant event in the history of Deaf skiing.
-It took place over a week in Park City, Utah, from March 16 to March 23, 1968.
-Arthur Valdez, a prominent figure in the Deaf skiing community and an alumnus of the Utah School for the Deaf, served as the chairman.
-His assistants were W. David Mortensen and Rodney W. Walker, both respected alumni of the Utah School for the Deaf (The UAD Bulletin, Spring 1968).
-Their collective efforts and dedication made the convention a resounding success, commemorating an important moment in the development of the sport.
+The First Deaf Ski Convention was a pivotal moment in the history of Deaf skiing, held from March 16 to 23, 1968, in Park City, Utah.
+Arthur Valdez, a key figure in the Deaf skiing community and a graduate of the Utah School for the Deaf, chaired the event.
+His team included W. David Mortensen and Rodney W. Walker, both esteemed alumni of the same institution.
+Their hard work and commitment to the event ensured its success, marking a significant milestone in the evolution of the sport.

-Please enjoy these images, but note that they are not for reproduction or sale.
-Your respect for the history and culture of Deaf skiing in Utah is greatly appreciated and helps preserve the legacy of this incredible sport.
-This legacy is not just about the thrill of the slopes; it's about building connections, fostering inclusivity, and celebrating the unique experiences of Deaf skiers.
-Together, we can ensure that this vibrant community continues to thrive for generations to come.
+Enjoy the accompanying images; however, please remember that they cannot be reproduced or sold.
+Your understanding and appreciation of the history and culture of Deaf skiing in Utah are vital for preserving the legacy of this remarkable sport.
+This legacy goes beyond skiing; it involves community building, inclusivity, and celebrating the extraordinary experiences of Deaf skiers.
+Together, we can ensure this vibrant community continues to thrive for future generations.

 Enjoy!